United Kingdom prison population: Religious group

-In the two decades since 2002, the proportion of Christian prisoners has fallen, by 14%, to 44% of the incarcerated population meanwhile the proportion of Muslim prisoners has risen, by 10%, to 18%.
+In the two decades since 2002, the proportion of Christian prisoners has fallen by 14%, to 44% of the incarcerated population.
+Meanwhile the proportion of Muslim prisoners has risen, by 10%, to 18%.
 Other religious groups did not see a significant change in proportion.
-Beginning in 2008, concerns over the spread of Sharia in British prisons, including the operation of Sharia courts and the forced conversions of non-Muslims, have been reported.
+Beginning in 2008, concerns over the spread of Sharia in British prisons, including the operation of unofficial prisoner-run Sharia courts and the forced conversions of non-Muslims, have been reported.
 According to the UK prison officers' union in 2013, some Muslim prisoners in the UK had allegedly forcibly converted fellow inmates to Islam in prisons.
 There have been multiple cases of non-Muslim prisoners threatened with violence with "convert or get hurt" being a commonly used phrase by Muslim gangs according to an independent report published by the government.
 In category A and B prisons, former inmates have publicly spoken out on the rise of Islamism with the "balance of power" in reputational violence now shifted towards Muslim gangs.
 Prisoners who refuse to convert or who stand up to Islamic gangs are at risk of being attacked and face death threats.
 Some prisons have been unable to cope with the rise of Islamic gangs, and have opted to place threatened inmates into isolation units for their own safety.
 Other reasons why inmates may convert include wanting protection in wings where Muslim gangs are prevalent, the ability to go to chapel, and access to different foods.
 Around 1 in 5 Muslim prisoners in the UK are now white.

 The Fishmonger's Hall, Streatham, and Reading attacks brought increased attention on the risk of Islamist gangs and convicted terrorists radicalising other inmates in prisons.
 Concerns were first raised in 2010 by the Royal United Services Institute over the growing radicalisation of Muslims in prisons.
 According to Jonathan Hall KC, the Independent Reviewer of Terrorism Legislation, convicted terrorists "enjoy high status" in prisons and other inmates are attracted to their extremist interpretation of Islam.
 The 2023 CONTEST report found that Islamic terrorists represented 64% of those in custody for terrorism-connected offences with 44% of declared terrorist attacks in the UK since 2018 perpetrated by serving or recently released Muslim prisoners.
 Attempts to engage imprisoned terrorists with de-radicalisation programmes have been largely unsuccessful.